 Also, you and I understand that when investing for long term goals, we can and should invest more in assets that give higher returns inspite of being volatile?

 Why?
 Because average returns are higher when longer periods are considered.

 So if we are investing for goals that are due in long term (i.e. 15 years) like say retirement, etc., shouldn’t we be investing in an asset that gives better returns?

 I think we should.
 If not fully then atleast a major chunk of our investments.
 Short-term volatility should not be an excuse for avoiding an asset, which gives higher long term returns.

-PPF is a wonderful instrument.
-It gives me peace of mind as returns don’t fluctuate like stocks or equity MFs.
-But if you and me are able to stomach some of these short term fluctuations, then we should have a higher exposure to equity as it provides higher long-term returns – which is necessary to build a healthy corpus.
+But if you and I are able to stomach some of these short term fluctuations, then we should have a higher exposure to equity as it provides higher long-term returns – which is necessary to build a healthy corpus.
 And also because in the long run, equity has a better potential of beating inflation and creating wealth.

 I personally invest a lot more in equity MFs, direct equities than in PPF.
 So you can take that as a disclosure. 🙂

 PPF (or EPF) should definitely be a part of your portfolio and you are right in regularly keeping track of PPF interest rates. 🙂 But investments should be made as per the goal requirements, suitability of asset allocation and not just because of tax considerations.